 Once the patient is back at home, still fully coming to from the effects of the anesthetics used in mouth operations, they should have a comfortable recovery space to hang out and remain undisturbed.
 Think big low-sensory vibes.
 Dimmed lights, quiet, not a ton of activity going on.

 Rest and relaxation are of the utmost importance here.
-Patients are recommended to try to nap and rest for the remainder of the day and take things easy.
-Both due to coming out of surgery and having a sedative administered on them.
+Patients are recommended to try to nap and rest for the remainder of the day and take things easy, both due to coming out of surgery and having been sedated.
 Keep hydrated while resting and eat a diet of soft, bland food for the first few hours, barring any other advice from your oral surgeon.
 Patients might experience nausea, drowsiness, and dry mouth during this stage of the recovery period.
 Keeping up with hydration and napping intermittently are the best ways to combat this.

 By the next day, all effects of the sedative should be gone, at which point the patient will want to really hone in and focus on post-operation care instructions provided by your oral healthcare provider.
 Sedatives are a wonderful way to minimize pain and discomfort during surgery, and by adhering to these post-sedation care tips, it couldn’t be easier.